 What to Wear in Puerto Rico: For the Beach

-If you’re headed to the beach here in Puerto Rico, you can pretty much pack exactly what you would pack for any beach vacation.
 If most of your trip will be spent in San Juan Puerto Rico, you’ll want to combine the city packing list with the beach packing list (obviously).

 If most days are going to be spent at the beach during your trip to Puerto Rico, I highly recommend packing at least three bathing suits.
 It allows you to balance any strappy tan lines, but also with how humid Puerto Rico is, it means you give each one plenty of time to dry.

 Usually in the evening, once I’ve come back from the beach I rinse the bathing suit that I’ve worn for the day.
 I’ll hang it to dry somewhere and while it’s usually dry the next day, sometimes it can take a bit longer to dry.

 My current favorite bathing suits are actually from Amazon.
 I don’t love spending a ton of money on bathing suits since I get bored with them quickly and want to buy new ones constantly.

 The quality of these one-piece bathing suits that I’ve been loving from Amazon are actually really high and I LOVE the high waist and the amount of booty on show.
 I have it in black and just ordered it in navy blue.

 I also recently purchased this high-waisted two-piece bathing suit from Amazon and have also loved it (strange tip: I wear the bottoms backward so that they’re higher waisted at the front and a little cheekier at the back).

 Similarly, it shows a lot of booty, but with the high waist and higher chest coverage, I don’t mind it for a good beach vacation.

 My other favorite bathing suits are usually from Victoria Secret.

 At the end of every summer season, they have great sales on separates and that’s usually when I pick up a good deal on a bathing suit.